-- Indiana University Police Officers are on duty Monday-Friday from 7 a.m.-11 p.m.
+- Indiana University Police Officers are on duty Monday-Friday from 8 a.m.-12 a.m.
+(Midnight).
 When IUPD officers are not on duty a private security vendor provides security services.
-IUPD officers/security officers are on duty 24 hours a day 365 days a year. - The building is unlocked and open to the public from 7 a.m.
-6 p.m.
-Monday-Friday.
-The building is locked and only accessible by means of card swipe Monday through Friday between 6 p.m.
-7 a.m. and on weekends and holidays.
-Weekend and after hours events are hosted by the respective university with Building Committee recommendation and Condo Board approval. - The property management company (Hokanson Companies) maintains interior and exterior lighting of the property, in addition to the facility and landscaping.
-Members of the campus community are encouraged to report any lighting deficiencies or landscaping that might create an unsafe area to David Perkins at 317-633-6300 or David.Perkins@hokansoninc.com.
+IUPD officers/security officers are on duty 24 hours a day 365 days a year - The building is locked and only accessible by means of card swipe 24/7.
+Events may be hosted by the respective university with Building Committee recommendation and Condo Board approval - The property management company (Hokanson Companies) maintains interior and exterior lighting of the property, in addition to the facility and landscaping.
+Members of the campus community are encouraged to report any lighting deficiencies or landscaping that might create an unsafe area to Ricky Hankins at 317-633-6300 or Ricky.Hankins@hokansoninc.com